 - 【 Photo: Bibimbap with soybean paste sauce 】

-- 【 Photo: Tune and Kimchi Bibimbap 】
+- 【 Photo: Tuna & kimchi bibimbap 】

-Jeonju bibimbap is uniquely prepared with an assortment of colors of namul (vegetable side dishes), and is regarded as the most representative example of bibimbap.
-Fried beef and thin garnish strips of cooked egg whites and yolks can be a good alternative to yukhoe (beef tartare) and egg yolk.
-The broth from a beef brisket is used to cook the rice, and is garnished with the tartare and egg pair on top, a signature feature of Jeonju bibimbap.
-It tastes even better with hot pepper paste mixed in with fried beef called yak-gochu-jang, the specialty of Jeonju, as well as bean sprout soup or beef radish soup.
+Jeonju bibimbap is regarded as the most representative example of bibimbap.
+The broth from a beef brisket is used to cook the rice, and is garnished with yukhoe (beef tartare) and egg yolk, a signature ingredient of Jeonju bibimbap.
+Additionally, Jeonju bibimbap is sometimes accompanied by hot pepper paste mixed in with fried beef called yak gochujang and bean sprout soup.

 - 【 Photo: Assorted pancakes 】

-Jinju bibimbap is a unique local food of Jinju in Gyeongsangnam-do.
-It is served with vegetables including cooked fern brakes and bean sprouts on top of steamed rice.
-Then, minced beef and jang-guk (clear soybean soup) is mixed in a bowl and served after being garnished with cheongpo (mung bean jelly), yukhoe, and red pepper sauce.
+Jinju in Gyeongsangnam-do also has a unique take on bibimbap.
+It is served with vegetables including cooked fern bracken and bean sprouts on top of steamed rice.
+Then, minced beef and jang guk (clear soybean soup) is mixed in a bowl and served after being garnished with cheongpo (mung bean jelly), yukhoe (beef tartare), and red pepper sauce.
 Yukhoe is the symbol of Jinju bibimbap, but the cooked beef version is also served.
-Yukhoe-bibimbap can be commonly found on the menu of restaurants in Jinju, which trace back to the 1920s, when Seoul and Jinju emerged as active markets in the cattle trade.
+Yukhoe bibimbap can be commonly found on the menu of restaurants in Jinju, which trace back to the 1920s, when Jinju emerged as an active market in the cattle trade.

 Bibimbap in the sky

-Domestic and foreign airlines offer bibimbap with steamed rice, finely presented namul and spicy red pepper paste.
-Passengers can enjoy all the fun of mixing their ingredients together.
-The mildly spicy red pepper paste is also available to suit the taste of those not accustomed to it.
+Bibimbap is a favored in-flight meal among passengers.
+The late singer Michael Jackson is reported to have enjoyed bibimbap many times during his stay in Korea after trying the dish as an in-flight meal.
+Many domestic and international airlines offer bibimbap with steamed rice, finely presented namul and spicy red pepper paste.
+Mild red pepper paste is also available to suit the taste of those not accustomed to eating spicy foods.

-This page was last updated on August 2016, and therefore information may differ from what is presented here.
-We advise you to check details from the official website before visiting.<Last updated on August 23, 2016>
+This page was last updated on November 17, 2020, and therefore information may differ from what is presented here.